 Sports

 Irish have plenty of running backs Backfield strong despite minor injuries to Boyd, Culver

 By FRANK PASTOR Associate Sports Editor

-page 20

-Walter Boyd didn't need to be out there
+Walter Boyd didn't need to be

 He wanted to be out there.

 The junior fullback, running with a noticeable limp, took part in Tuesday's padless workout despite being hobbled by a sprained knee and ankle injured last week when a lineman rolled over on it.
 Boyd's determination is characteristic of the never-say-die attitude and intense work ethic that has new running backs coach Peter Vaas excited about his present crop of backs.
-"I am tremendously impressed with our work ethic,' Vaas said.
-"Boyd may not be 100 percent right now, but he'll give you 100 percent effort.
-That exemplifies the attitude CBS proved last Sunday why television broadcasting ranks as one of the most unstable professions in America when veteran sportscaster Brent Musburger was benched from shockwaves up and down the sportscasting fraternity.
-Why fire your lead play-by-play man, a 15year veteran, on the eve of the NCAA championship?
-Apparently, Musburger and CBS had been struggling The canning of the "signature the network's lineup-forever.
+"I am tremendously impressed with our work ethic," Vaas said.
+"Boyd may not be 100 percent right now, but he'll behind the second-team offengive you 100 percent effort. sive line and against the first-That exemplifies the attitude team defense these guys have.
+They want to be in there.